thorrellt/practice-portfolio/README.md

 ## If I Revisited This Project,
 #### I Would...

--   Replace some of the existing code with more semantic HTML.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;..replace some of the existing code with more semantic HTML.
 The number of div tags can be reduced by using more appropriate & descriptive tags.

--   Convert to CSS to SASS to improve the readability & modularity of the code, in addition to removing any redundancies in the naming conventions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;..convert to CSS to SASS to improve the readability & modularity of the code, in addition to removing any redundancies in the naming conventions.

--   Run the HTML & CSS through W3C’s Validators to check for any syntactical errors.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;..run the HTML & CSS through W3C’s Validators to check for any syntactical errors.

 ## Credits